-ESC-200 is an addressable emergency lighting system, which is controlled and monitored in a centralised manner through the control centre.
-All luminaires of the system are addressable LEDs powered by a Li-ion battery unit.
-Guide and emergency luminaires can be connected into the same circuit using the affordable KLMA 2×0.8 + 0.8 cabling.
+ESC-200 is addressable emergency lighting system where control and monitoring are carried out centrally at a monitoring centre.
+All luminaires in the system are addressable LED luminaires that feature Li-ion batteries.
+Guide and emergency luminaires can be installed in the same line, and the system can use affordable KLMA 2 x 0.8 + 0.8 cabling.

 Communication between luminaires and the centre takes place through the same cable with power supply.
 Luminaires to be used will have a predefined address data, which the central unit can identify automatically.
 There is no need to separately program the luminaires.